LanGvest/SkylireAndroidApp/README.md

-# Skylire: Android App
+# Skylire Android App

-``Skylire`` is an example platform for real-time streaming messaging.
+`Skylire` is an example platform to demonstrate how real-time streaming messaging works.

-# Download
+## Download

 You can download the latest version of the android app (4.23 MB) from [this link](https://skylire.langvest.by/app "Download app").

-# Demo
+## Demo

-You can also visit the web-implementation of the chat at [this link](https://skylire.langvest.by "Visit site").
+You can also check out the web widget of the chat at [this link](https://skylire.langvest.by "Visit site").

+> This web widget can be embedded into any video streaming (e.g. YouTube or Twitch) using OBS or any other program that supports embedding web widgets by URL.

 ## Dependencies used

-1. Firebase Auth ``com.google.firebase:firebase-auth:21.0.1``
+1. Firebase Auth `com.google.firebase:firebase-auth:21.0.1`
-2. Google Play Services Auth ``com.google.android.gms:play-services-auth:19.2.0``
+2. Google Play Services Auth `com.google.android.gms:play-services-auth:19.2.0`
-3. Firebase Realtime Database ``com.google.firebase:firebase-database:20.0.2``
+3. Firebase Realtime Database `com.google.firebase:firebase-database:20.0.2`
-4. Particles ``com.plattysoft.leonids:LeonidsLib:1.3.2``
+4. Particles `com.plattysoft.leonids:LeonidsLib:1.3.2`
-5. Shimmer TextView Effect ``com.romainpiel.shimmer:library:1.4.0@aar``
+5. Shimmer TextView Effect `com.romainpiel.shimmer:library:1.4.0@aar`
-6. ImageView by URL ``com.github.bumptech.glide:glide:4.12.0``
+6. ImageView by URL `com.github.bumptech.glide:glide:4.12.0`
-7. TapTargetView ``uk.co.samuelwall:material-tap-target-prompt:2.0.1``
+7. TapTargetView `uk.co.samuelwall:material-tap-target-prompt:2.0.1`
-8. Circle ImageView ``de.hdodenhof:circleimageview:3.0.0``
+8. Circle ImageView `de.hdodenhof:circleimageview:3.0.0`
-9. LoadingView ``com.wang.avi:library:2.1.3``
+9. LoadingView `com.wang.avi:library:2.1.3`